vic-ma/howtodismantle.github.io/_posts/2024-03-07-Taming-the-wild-JSon-How-to-use-JPath-in-Peakboard-scripts.md

 ![image](/assets/2024-03-07/010.png)

-For all users who prefer to do LUA scirpting instead of Bulding Blocks, here we go:
+For users who prefer LUA scripting to Building Blocks, here is the same script in LUA:

 {% highlight lua %}
 local myjson = '...'